Ezri-Mata/Ezri-Mata/README.md

    - email: ezri@tamu.edu
    - Phone: 956-314-2401
    - LinkedIn: linkedin.com/in/ezrimata
-- ⚡ Fun fact: I'm an extreme musician.
+- ⚡ Fun fact: I'm a dedicated musician.
 I can spend hours nonstop passionately in music.

 <!---
 Ezri-Mata/Ezri-Mata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.